Growing corn using the hill method is a great solution for those of you that would like to grow some corn in your small garden.

 Growing corn using the hill method

 Sweet corn has to be in most people’s top five garden crops.
 I know we love it around our place!
 But growing corn (either sweet or popcorn) represents a big challenge for most backyard gardeners.
 That big challenge is finding space to grow it.
+Have you ever wondered how to grow corn in a small garden?
 Growing corn using the hill method can be a solution to your space problems!

 Growing Corn Using the Hill Method

 The hill method is simply planting corn very close together in small “hills”.
 The term hill in gardening really doesn’t have to refer to an actual hill.
 A hill is just a small intensely planted area.
-To plant corn in a hill you just need a space between 12 to 18 inches round.
+When planting corn in hills you just need a space between 12 to 18 inches round.
 I do usually “mound” it up a bit, maybe 3 or 4 inches high is all.

 Corn is a big ” feeder” (meaning it needs lots of nitrogen).
 And corn also takes a lot out of the soil.
 So I like to start the season off by preparing my hills with plenty of compost and even some good organic fertilizer.
 This will give your corn plenty of nutrients for the summer.
 And adding compost to the “hill” will actually raise the soil a bit.
 But remember with corn “hills” we are not going for something large, just a small mound a few inches tall is what you are going for!